la2050/archive/_projects/2016/domestic-harmonizer-program-resolving-conflict-one-middle-school-at-a-time.md

   August 2016, and will continue until the end of the 2019 academic year.
 The program will impact the entire school (900+ students, 50+ educators) each year for the next three years.
-project_image_2: 7692902065741-team91.png
-empty_column_1: ''
 organization_name: Whitaker Peace & Development Initiative (WPDI)
 organization_website: www.wpdi.org
-organization_name_2: Whitaker Peace & Development Initiative (WPDI)
-organization_activity: >-
-  Our mission is to help societies impacted by destructive conflicts transform into safer and more prosperous communities.
-ein: ''

 ---